Home » Overcome » Suicidal Thoughts » How do you help someone with suicidal thoughts?

 Dear friend, are you wondering how to help someone who is going through suicidal thoughts?
 The person may be a family member, a friend, a coworker, or someone you have encountered on social media.

-Here are ways you can help them.
 We are not professional counselors, but we write this blog out of love for those who attempt to end their lives abruptly and share the data we have collected through our experience.

-Please help them by providing suicidal helpline numbers.
+by providing Crisis helpline numbers.

 The best help to those who go through suicidal thoughts could be helping them to reach out to professionals who know how to handle the situation.
 There are available crisis lines.
 Here are the worldwide Crisis lines from Wikipedia.